SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiments

-\new{\textbf{Examples in Clusters Encode the Same Knowledge/Skill.} In \cref{fig:examples}, we compare actual training examples in MathInstruct that get clustered together due to their similar training trajectories on the small Pythia-70M model.
-We observe that examples in the same cluster are of the same type and related to the same knowledge/skill: the cluster shown in \cref{fig:ex-down} is comprised of open-formed algebra questions, examples in \cref{fig:ex-up} requires extracting useful information from long text and write programs to answer the question, and \cref{fig:ex-double} shows a cluster of multiple choice questions that require multi-step reasoning.
-Therefore, by sampling from different clusters, we make sure the selected examples cover the knowledge required for all topics and skills required for all types of questions.}
+\textbf{Examples in Clusters Encode the Same Knowledge/Skill.} In \cref{sec:examples-full}, we compare actual training examples in MathInstruct that get clustered together due to their similar training trajectories on the small Pythia-70M model.
+We observe that examples in the same cluster are of the same type and related to the same knowledge/skill, e.g., open-formed algebra questions (\cref{fig:ex-down-full}), examples requiring extracting useful information from long text and writing programs (\cref{fig:ex-up-full}), and multiple choice questions that require multi-step reasoning (\cref{fig:ex-double-full}), etc. Therefore, by sampling from different clusters, we make sure the selected examples cover the knowledge required for all topics and skills required for all types of questions.